 A glorious time of remembering, of gratitude, of honoring the Franciscan spirit

-As Sylvania Franciscans, we celebrate 100 years of Franciscan presence!
+As Sylvania Franciscans, we celebrated 100 years of Franciscan presence in 2016!
 What a glorious time of remembering, of gratitude, of honoring the spirit and the wisdom of those who have gone before us!
-It is a time of challenge as we carry on the spirit of Mother Adelaide who dared to take risks, who had a dream and a vision for the future.
+Today is a time of challenge as we carry on the spirit of Mother Adelaide who dared to take risks, who had a dream and a vision for the future.
 It is a time for celebrating the tremendous love of our God who is within us and among us.

 live the Gospel